martinchernyavskiy/Notes/Math/Linear Algebra/Concepts/Invertibility and Isomorphisms.md

 ?
 1. $(TU)^-1=U^-1T^-1$
 2. $(T^-1)^-1= T$, inverse of T is invertible
 3. Function is invertible iff it is both 1-1 and onto.
-That is, T is invertible ifif rank(T) = dim(V) by theorem 2.5 where V and W are of equal dimension
+That is, T is invertible iff rank(T) = dim(V) by theorem 2.5 where V and W are of equal dimension

 ## Examples
 ?